DHC's Government Relations Group

 At the core of our successful practice is an exceptional group of attorneys and professionals who specialize in government affairs.
 Our combined knowledge, experience, and relationships provide our clients with the means to successfully influence policy, guide legislation, overcome regulatory issues, and develop vital long term relationships between government and our clients.

-As a full service law firm with offices in New York City, Albany, Long Island, and Washington, D.C., as well as more than sixty lawyers with a wide range of legal expertise, our team offers comprehensive services and substantial government relations expertise.
+As a full service law firm with offices in New York City, Albany, Long Island, White Plains and Washington, D.C., as well as more than sixty lawyers with a wide range of legal expertise, our team offers comprehensive services and substantial government relations expertise.

 New York City and New York State: